jon-ruckwood/hal-feed-server/README.md

 # This is to cater for load balancers, CNAMEs which may sit in front of your local server.
 publicBaseUrl: http://www.domain.com

-# Local http port the server will run on.
+# Local http port the server will listen on.
 localPort: 5500

 # Name of feed (this is used as the root context of your feed url).